 Research Mentor Training

-It is fully recognized that the laboratory environment and the quality of mentoring a predoctoral student experiences are important factors and have direct effects on the student’s success in graduate school, in completing a PhD degree in a timely manner, and in transitioning to a career as a research scientist.
-See NIGMS statement about Evidence-Based Mentoring here.
+The laboratory environment and the quality of mentoring a predoctoral student experiences are important factors and have direct effects on the student’s success in graduate school, in completing a PhD degree in a timely manner, and in transitioning to a career as a research scientist.
+With the new 2025 NIH guidelines for institutional training grant applications, there is an increased emphasis on defining expectations on mentoring and articulating those in grant applications.
+For more information, click here.

-Since 2010, the GCC has been a leader in offering Research Mentor Training workshops, not only for faculty but also for postdoctoral fellows, in order to broaden the exposure to good mentoring skills in the lab community.
+Since 2010, the GCC has been a leader in offering Research Mentor Training workshops, not only for faculty but also for postdoctoral fellows and graduate students, in order to broaden the exposure to good mentoring skills in the lab community.
 This evidence-based and well-received workshop is designed for participants to develop skills and insight in mentoring graduate students and fellows and to provide the opportunity for interactions and discussion between mentors at different institutions and in different disciplines.
-All faculty and postdoctoral fellows from GCC member institutions may attend at no charge and receive a certificate of completion.
+All faculty, postdoctoral fellows, and graduate students from GCC member institutions may attend at no charge and receive a certificate of completion.
 In most cases, this evidence-based workshop satisfies departmental or T32 recommendations or requirements.

 1) maintaining effective communication,